dd32/td-gh-ex/readme.txt

 4. Complete all of the required inputs on the Catch Box Options page (in the WP admin panel) and click "Save Changes".

 == Changelog ==

+1.8.2
+* Fixed form overflow in mobile devices (Reported By Paul)

 1.8.1
 * Added Russian translation ru_RU.po and ru_RU.mo